HocerChicken/Assignment_SQL/README.md

 # Assignment_SQL
 # 3 Part of Code will:
-  a Find all Key of schema \n
+#  a Find all Key of schema
-  b Find functional depecdency of schema \n c determine the standard format of the schema
+#  b Find functional depecdency of schema
+#  c determine the standard format of the schema